Roading - Fees & Charges

 |Additional Urgent Application Fee

-- A CAR application and TMP is required to be lodged for all activities that require an excavation in either the footpath or the road carriageway.
+- A CAR application and TMP is required to be lodged for all activities that require an excavation in either the berm, footpath or road carriageway.

 - A CAR application and TMP is required to be lodged for all activities where there is an effect on normal operating conditions of the road or footpath.